• Skip to primary navigation

 Dark chocolate cake with chocolate frosting.

-This cake is so dark and chocolatey, it has to be called black magic cake, thanks to the addition of black cocoa powder.
+This cake is so dark and chocolatey, it has to be called black magic cake.

 This makes it perfect for baking in layers, as opposed to a simple chocolate sheet cake.